f18-os/file-transfer-jesusguerecab/file-transfer-lab/README.md

 7. The file is sent 100 bits at a time till the full file is sent
 8. At any moment the server can handle another client connecting

-This lab contains the following files:
+This lab contains the following files
- /Server/
- * fileServer.py: the server code
+ * Server/fileServer.py: the server code
- * framedSock.py: the code that handles recieving and sending data for server /Client0/
+ * Server/framedSock.py: the code that handles recieving and sending data for server
- * fileClient.py: the clients code
+ * Clien0/fileClient.py: the clients code
- * framedSock.py: the code that handles recieving and sending data for client (same as server allows for relocation of client0)
+ * Client0/framedSock.py: the code that handles recieving and sending data for client (same as server allows for relocation of client0)
- * file.txt: a text file to test sending
+ * Client0/file.txt: a text file to test sending

 To run Server (from \file-transfer-lab\Server\):